do-not-track-me/isothiazoline-allergy/README.md

 I don't expect anyone to know which products contain MI and which don't (especially since it's not always listed on the package).

-It would be really helpful though, if I am planning on stopping by, to get **a list of products** that have been used around the house:
+It would be really helpful though, if I am planning on stopping by, to get **a list of all products** that have been used around the house:
-- cleaning products used on any surfaces and fabrics around the house
+- cleaning products used on any surfaces and fabrics
 - detergents / fabric softeners
 - air fresheners